 We generate our product and other revenue from the sale of our on-premise appliances and our end-point devices, as well as from porting fees to enable customers to transfer their existing phone numbers to the Ooma service.
-Our product and other revenue has decreased as a percentage of our total revenue in recent periods, from 39% for fiscal 2013 to 34% for fiscal 2014 to 25% for fiscal 2015, which is a trend we expect to continue for the foreseeable future.
+Our product and other revenue has decreased as a percentage of our total revenue in recent periods, from 39% for fiscal 2013 to 25% for fiscal 2015.
+It also decreased from 33% for the three months ended April 30, 2014 to 22% for the three months ended April 30, 2015, which is a trend we expect to continue for the foreseeable future.